Cilaos: History

 The first inhabitants of the cirque of Cilaos were thus "black-browns" who believed themselves to be at the top of the world and completely safe.
 However, these first runaways were recaptured very quickly, tracked and hunted by well-organized and well-armed slaveholders.
 In these runaways' attempts to escape recapture, several were killed.
 It seems likely that these first runaways created the goat paths that climb most of the mountains on Réunion.

-After the death or recapture of these runaway slaves, the cirque of Cilaos likely became uninhabited once again for a while, since the first official record of its settlement occur only around 1850.
+After the death or recapture of these runaway slaves, the cirque of Cilaos likely became uninhabited once again for a while, since the first official record of its settlement occurs only around 1850.
 In this year, a spa station was set up, and by 1866, there were 960 inhabitants.
 By 1900, the population had risen to 2500, and the 1982 census recorded 5629 inhabitants in the whole cirque.

-From 15 to 16 March 1952, 1,870mm (73 inches) of rain fell in Cilaos in 24 hours, the greatest amount of rain ever to fall in one day.
+From 7 to 8 January 1966, 1,825mm (72 inches) of rain fell in Cilaos in 24 hours, the greatest amount of rain ever to fall in one day.

 The commune of Cilaos was created on 4 February 1965 when it seceded from the commune of Saint-Louis.